We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-Usually, the cheaper the scales are, the more inaccurate their readings.
-This is because of the low quality of parts that go into a low-priced weighing scale.
-That does not mean you have to buy the costliest product in the market; invest in a decently priced scale for general usage.
+Usually, the cheaper the scales are, the more inaccurate their readings because of low quality of parts.
+But you don't have to buy the costliest product; invest in a decently priced scale for general usage.

 If you’re looking for a straightforward, unfussy bathroom scale at a modest price, it’s easy to recommend the Etekcity unit.

-Don’t look for any bells and whistles, much less electronic geegaws or data tracking.
+Don’t look for any bells and whistles, much less electronic applications or data tracking.
 It’s just a scale.
 But it’s an exceptionally nice one.

-The 6mm-thick tempered glass isn’t as nervous-making as the EatSmart unit.
-Perhaps that is because of its black background, but it gives a mental perception of sturdiness.
+The 6mm-thick tempered glass feels sturdy, unlike the EatSmart unit.
+Perhaps that is because of its black background, but it gives a mental perception of durability.

 When you step on it, the Etekcity gives you near-immediate results.
 Its display is big enough to read without effort, and bright enough to be visible even in a darkened room.

-Withings has its fingers in many health and fitness pies, from sleep bracelets to blood pressure monitors to activity-tracking watches.
+Withings has a wide span of health and fitness integrations, from sleep bracelets to blood pressure monitors to activity-tracking watches.
 Each, naturally, is integrated in a mobile app so you can collect and view your progress.
 And if you care about your health, naturally it makes sense to keep track of your weight, too.

 Except the Withings Smart Body Analyzer looks at far more than just your weight.
 Like the Weight Gurus scale, the Withings scale also captures fat mass, muscle mass, water, and bone mass (assuming you’re barefoot).
 An Athlete setting evaluates the numbers differently.

 But it doesn’t stop there.
 You also see your heart rate (or you’re supposed to; it never worked for me), indoor air quality tracking, and a weather prediction.
-The latter sounds a bit wonky, but hey, it’s a good idea to check the weather when you’re getting dressed in the morning!
+The latter sounds a bit over-the-top, but it can be useful to check the weather when you’re getting dressed in the morning!